WrongChemist/fibernettest/README.md

 7. Individual item pages show inconsistent information, tabs, and fields.

 ### Challenges and limitations:
+1. As no design document is provided, test criteria is more generalized, since page requirements aren't known.
-1. CloudFlare, an anti-bot protection system, cannot currently be bypassed - an "iframe" component is used, which Selenium has a hard time dealing with.
+2. CloudFlare, an anti-bot protection system, cannot currently be bypassed - an "iframe" component is used, which Selenium has a hard time dealing with.
 Other methods, such as flag-switching or cookie-spoofing have also failed.
 This thus requires avoiding the protection, instead of challenging it, which means longer wait times between actions.
-2. Firefox driver configuration was a hassle, but it works.
+3. Firefox driver configuration was a hassle, but it works.